jchristgit/bolt/docs/cogs/antispam.md

   and removes it after `duration`.
 Creates an infraction in the infraction database.
   For example, to apply a role called 'Muted' for 15 minutes, use `.usw punish temprole Muted 15m`.

+- `timeout <duration:duration>`

+  The new and Discord-native way of muting users over the built-in timeout functionality.

 ## Automatic punishment escalation
 Bolt includes the ability to automatically escalate punishment on repeated offenders.